 Complete the campaign planning phase by answering the following:

 - What types of campaigns do we need to run (awareness, consideration, decision, competitive)?
 Or (Replacement, up-sell, cross sell, migration, new logo, nurture, renewal, etc.)?

 - What are the objectives, budget, schedule and goals?

-- You need to have proper marketing automation software that can measure the full outcome.
+- You need to have proper CRM software that can measure the full outcome.

 If you feel that you are using four or five different tools, this means only one thing: Whoever sold you the solution is making lots of money, and this is actually hurting your ROI story for when your VP of Sales confronts you.

 - For each of the campaigns, which personas are we targeting?
 What content assets and market messages will compel them to respond?
 Do you have a content strategy in place?

 One thing that you will see moving forward is that building your digital identity is long term and sustainable compared to buying your digital Identity.